TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/Index.rst

 the output (*View*).
 Besides this main task, a Controller is responsible for:

-* accepting the :class:`Request` and
+* accepting the :php:`Request` and
-  :class:`Response` object, respectively rejecting them, in case they can not be processed.
+  :php:`Response` object, respectively rejecting them, in case they can not be processed.
 * inducing a check of the data coming in from the URL (especially from links) or forms of the Frontend.
 This data has to be checked for